Industrial experts are reminding workers they have just 21-days to make unfair dismissal claims.

-BHP used the vessel to carry iron ore from its base in Port Hedland to BlueScope’s steelworks at Port Kembla, and sometimes to ports in China.
+BHP used the vessel to carry iron ore from its base in Port Hedland to BlueScope’s steelworks at Port Kembla.
+It also transported iron ore to ports in China.

-Teekay Shipping, a contracting company that provides crews for the Mariloula and other ships, employed Richmond as a casual.
+Teekay Shipping, a contracting company that provided crews for the Mariloula, employed Richmond as a casual.

 Employees on board the vessel worked a roster system known as a ‘swing’.

 At the end of each swing, the crew leaves the vessel and hand over to another crew for the next swing.